ai gen

 EE is contraindicated in modern trans HRT (Endocrine Society 2017, WPATH SOC8).
 CEE (Premarin) is similarly out of favor for the same hepatic‑disproportion reason.

-Route selection in patients with VTE risk factors (factor V Leiden, prior DVT, smoking, obesity, age >50) should default to transdermal or IM‑ester depot rather than oral.
-The 4× OR contrast between oral and transdermal is the clinical reason to make this choice the default rather than the exception.
+Route selection in patients with VTE risk factors (factor V Leiden, prior DVT, smoking, obesity, age >45–50) commonly defaults to transdermal or IM‑ester depot rather than oral, with WPATH SOC8 specifically flagging older age and elevated VTE risk as transdermal‑preferred indications.C1 The 4× OR contrast between oral and transdermal is the clinical reason this is the conservative default.
+Guidelines do not pin a hard BMI cutoff (BMI >30 is one common risk‑factor heuristic but is not a formal route‑selection threshold).

-The C1–C5 inline tags throughout this page each link to the specific entry in evidence.html that supports (or doesn't support) the claim.
+The C1–C5 inline claim tags throughout this page each link to the specific entry in evidence.html that supports (or doesn't support) the claim.
+(The tier badges in the legend table below are unlinked reference labels, not claims; hover any of them to see the tier definition.)
 A non‑exhaustive map of the load‑bearing claims by tier:

 The C1–C5 system is intentionally generous — every numerical or mechanistic claim above carries a tag.
 The pattern: basic enzyme biochemistry and population‑level PK numbers are stable C1; model‑calibrated quantities and inferred mechanisms degrade to C2–C3; preliminary clinical signals and unmeasured chemistry are C4–C5.